 An important country-level determinant of investment efficiency is likely to be the regulatory burden faced by business firms.
-We proxy for cross-country differences in regulatory burden using a measure of start-up entry barriers (BARRIERS_k) in our estimations.
-The variable BARRIERS_k is measured as the average number of business days it takes for a start-up to obtain legal status to operate as a firm in country k (source: Djankov, LaPorta, Lopez-de-Silanes and Shleifer, 2001).
+We control for cross-country differences in regulatory burden using a measure of start-up entry barriers (BARRIERS_k).
+The variable BARRIERS_k is measured as the average number of business days it takes for a start-up to obtain legal status to operate as a firm in country k (source: Djankov et al., 2002).
 This variable is a powerful proxy for regulatory constraints and government bureaucracy.
-As documented by Djankov, LaPorta, Lopez-de-Silanes and Shleifer, 2001, this variable is highly correlated with higher corruption, larger unofficial economies, and lower product market competition in a country.
+As documented by Djankov et al. (2002), this variable is highly correlated with higher corruption, larger unofficial economies, and lower product market competition in a country.
 To the extent that government regulations and correlated economic attributes hinder a firm's ability to enter or exit an industry in a timely manner, a firm's sensitivity to changing investment opportunities will be attenuated.
 This attenuation arises either because the firm will opt not to invest due to prohibitive entry costs, or because regulation lengthens the time lag between the investment shock and the firm's response.